 - Test pitting

 - Groundwater sampling

 - Surface soil sampling

 - Subsurface soil sampling

 - Well installation

+- Surface water sampling

+- Sediment sampling

+- Shoreline probing

+- Drainage ditch and shoreline visual assessment

-- Surveying
+- Surveying (topographic and bathymetric)

-One of the contaminants of concern (COC), Per- and Polyfluoroalkyl Substances (PFAS), can be found in many standard environmental sampling materials, including: Fluoropolymer bailer/tubing, some decontamination solutions, and pump bladders/valves.
-Two of the principal target analytes, perflourocatanoic acid (PFOA) and perfluorocatanesulfonic acid (PFOS), have been broadly utilized in the production of various everyday items such as: waterproof/stain-resistant clothing, non-stick cookware, and many commonly used plastics.
+One of the contaminants that will be analyzed for, Per- and Polyfluoroalkyl Substances (PFAS), can be found in many standard environmental sampling materials, including: Fluoropolymer bailer/tubing, some decontamination solutions, and pump bladders/valves.
+Two of the principal target analytes, perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), have been broadly utilized in the production of various everyday items such as: waterproof/stain-resistant clothing, non-stick cookware, and many commonly used plastics.
 The field activities and methods herein have been appropriately modified to prevent cross-contamination, and to avoid the introduction of external contaminant sources.
 Table 1 includes a summary of prohibited and acceptable items for PFAS sampling.
 Appendix A provides NYSDEC's Part 375 Remedial Programs Guidelines for Sampling and Analysis of PFAS (January 2020).